net-daemon/docs/docs/api/api_callback.md

 title: Callback functions
 ---

 In NetDaemon it is possible to get callbacks from service calls.
 This feature requires the companion custom component installed in Home Assistant.
-You can find the companion app in [netdaemon repo](https://github.com/net-daemon/netdaemon#companion-app-home-assistant)
+You can find the companion app in [netdaemon repo](https://github.com/net-daemon/netdaemon/tree/main/custom_components/netdaemon).

+Copy the contents of the netdaeomn folder to your Home Assistant configuration folder: `/config/custom_components/netdaemon`

-Remember to add the component in your Home Assistant config file:
+Add the component in your Home Assistant config file:
 ```yaml
 netdaemon:
 ```